Training and Taster Days

-Regional PEM training days run aiming to cover relevant topics from the level 2 paediatric curriculum and the paediatric emergency medicine curriculum.
+Regional PEM training days run aiming to cover relevant topics from the curriculum and the paediatric emergency medicine curriculum.

-If you're interested in finding out more about PEM as a subspeciality why not organise a taster day and spend some time on the shop floor.
+If you're interested in finding out more about PEM as a subspecialty why not organise a taster day and spend some time on the shop floor.

 Taster Days Aims